-Norway maples are tall, attractive trees that taller than 65 feet.
+Norway maples are tall, attractive trees that taller than 65 feet (20 m.).
 They have dense, rounded canopies that offer deep shade beneath.
 The trunk of the Norway maple is mottled gray and smooth.
-The color and texture of the bark contrasts with the dark-green, deeply lobed leaves that grow to six inches long and five inches wide.
+The color and texture of the bark contrasts with the dark green, deeply lobed leaves that grow to 6 inches (15 cm.) long and 5 inches (13 cm.) wide.
 Both the leaves and the twigs “bleed” a milky sap when cut or broken.

 These maples are called “Norway maple weed trees” because they spread so rapidly.
 Given the vast numbers of seeds produced by the tree and the ease with which they grow, Norway maple weed trees in your backyard spread quickly to nearby forests and fields.